 - Do not respond to unsolicited emails that ask for any personal information regardless of how urgent the request appears.
 Legitimate companies do not ask for personal or sensitive information in this format.
 If you are concerned about your account – contact the company directly using an email address, website or phone number that you know is legitimate.

 - Do not email any personal your financial information.
 If you initiate a purchase online, look for indicators that the site is secure.
 E.g. a lock icon, a url that begins with “https:” (the “s” stands for secure)

 - Review your credit card and bank statements as you receive them to ensure that all transactions are legitimate.

 - Get spam and antivirus protection such as Bower Web Solution’s Email Defense product.
-Gpod spam programs also identify phishing emails and filter them to stop you from receiving them.
-Contact us for more information on email defense and other email products.
+Good spam programs also identify phishing emails and filter them to stop you from receiving them.
+Contact Bower Web Solutions for more information on email defense and other email products.

 - Report anything suspicious.
 Contact the legitimate company in the suspect email using an email address or phone number that you know is correct.

 - Information about known attacks is available from and can suspected phishing can be reported to the Anti-Phishing Working Group.